wajeht/screenshot/README.md

    - Validates the URL and checks for bot requests
    - Uses a headless Chrome browser via go-rod
    - Blocks unnecessary resources (ads, trackers, fonts, media) for faster loading
-   - Captures the screenshot as JPEG
+   - Captures the screenshot as WebP

 2. **Caching**:
    - Supports ETag-based browser caching